garima-203/Doctor-Dashboard/README.md

 # Linked
-Fill the patients form - https://github.com/garima-203/Patients-details (patients form page) and get the details in this page
+Fill the patients form - https://github.com/garima-203/Patients-details (patients form page) and get the details in the dashboard